Feedback & Control over the Cloud

 3. Setup the Ubidots dashboard with a switch widget that directly updates the fanstate variable.

-Further Engineer's Notes
+Further Engineer's Notes - Azure cloud users

 The downstream Modbus controlled device are triggered by receiving signals from the G3 IoT gateway via the serial/Ethernet port connection.
 Users will need to add a specific action command that is passed to the script during runtime.
 Check out also this tutorial from Azure.

 For example, below are the action commands currently supported by Azure ‘message-to-device’.